CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Windows-Virtual-Desktop(WVD).md

 1. Exercise 6 Task 3 : Validation Failure

    - If the validation fails attendee should make sure that all the configurations provided in the lab guide are followed while adding the **ApplicationGroupMonitoring** Diagnostic setting.

+1. Exercise 8 Task 3 :

+   - In Step 11, Microsoft Teams and Microsoft Edge Chromium won't be installed as there are changes in the application.
+If you don't see the application installed, Please skip the step and continue with the lab.

 1. **Copy-Paste Issue**